withastro/astro/packages/integrations/image/README.md

 Source for the original image file.

-For images in your project's repository, use the `src` relative to the `public` directory.
+For images in your project's repository, use the path relative to the `src` or `public` directory.
 For remote images, provide the full URL.

 #### format